 - 18. The TEC must measure valid domestic enrolments in units of EFTS.
-One (1.0) EFTS unit is defined as the learner workload that would normally be carried out by a learner enrolled full-time in a single academic or calendar year. - 19.
-The EFTS value of a qualification represents the TEC's assessment of the normal minimum time for a successful full-time student to complete the qualification.
-In addition, the credit value assigned to the qualification by either the New Zealand Qualifications Authority (NZQA) or the New Zealand Vice-Chancellors Committee must be a part of the EFTS metric. - 20.
+One (1.0) EFTS unit is defined as 120 credits of full-time study over a single academic or calendar year. - 19.
+The EFTS value of a programme represents the TEC's assessment of the normal minimum time for a successful full-time learner complete the qualification.
+In addition, the credit value assigned to the qualification by either the New Zealand Qualifications Authority (NZQA) or the New Zealand Vice-Chancellors Committee (Universities NZ) must be a part of the EFTS metric. - 20.
 The TEC must consider qualifications that the TEO has disaggregated into component courses.
 The TEC must assign each course an EFTS factor that represents the proportion of the whole qualification that the course constitutes.